getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/index.md

 **Deleting or Duplicating Saved Queries**

-Delete or duplicate a saved query in the Context Menu — looks like ellipses — located in the lower right corner of a minigraph.
+Delete or duplicate a saved query in the Context Menu -- looks like ellipses -- located in the lower right corner of each query card.

 **Searching Saved Queries**